SizoNkomz/alx-pre_course/0x01-git/README.md

-This is my fisrt unguided Readme
+This is my fisrt unguided Readme updated